threefoldtech/tfchain/docs/architecture/0017-BurnTransaction-BurnTransactionExpired-changed.md

-# 17. Add Source account ID to BurnTransaction storage type and BurnTransactionExpired event
+# 17. Add Source account ID to BurnTransaction and BurnTransactionExpired

 Date: 2023-11-14